aidankeighron/Util/docs/assets/Python/magic_methods.md

 language: Python
 ---

 Magic methods are ways to enhance classes and give them more functionality.
-They can be use to modify every aspect of a class and how it interacts with other objects.
+They can be used to modify every aspect of a class and how it interacts with other objects.
 You can modify everything from how addition works to what happens when you try to get the length of it.
+They essentially overwrite different aspects of python, you can change what the `len()` method returns, what happens when it is cast to a string, or what happens when it leaves the current scope.

 ```python
 class magic_methods: